 ➜ What is Czech Easter lamb cake?

-The Czech Easter lamb cake is a sweet sponge cake made in a mold shaped like a lamb.
+The Czech Easter lamb cake is a soft, sponge-like cake baked in a mold shaped like a lamb, traditionally served during Easter celebrations.

-After baking, let the cake cool, then grab a sieve and powdered sugar.
-The Czech way of cake decorating is straightforward; Czechs rarely glaze sweets baked in pans with melted chocolate or use buttery frosting.
+After baking, let the cake cool, then dust it with powdered sugar using a sieve.
+The Czech approach to decorating is simple—sweets baked in molds are rarely glazed with chocolate or topped with buttery frosting.

-For a nice presentation, tie a bow around the lamb's neck in the colors of spring—green, red, or yellow.
+For a nice presentation, tie a ribbon around the lamb’s neck in spring colors—green, red, or yellow.
 If you want perfection on the lamb's face, put two raisins in place of its eyes.
 Transfer the cake to a platter and arrange it on the Easter table.

 NICE TO KNOW: For Czechs, baking a lamb cake is a popular Easter tradition; they call it "Velikonoční beránek."
 Here is the Czech pronunciation: